 2 Master's Program Medical Engineering

 2.1 Overview

 The standard duration of studies for the Master's program Medical Engineering amounts to four semesters.
-The students must indicate in their application one of the five possible branches of study (figure 2): "Medical Image and Data Processing" (can be studied entirely in English or as a combination of German and Englishin German or ontirely in English), "Medical Electronics" (language of instruction: German only), "Medical Device Engineering, Production Technology and Prosthetics" (language of instruction: Germanin German only), "Health & Medical Data Analytics and Entrepreneurship"/HMDA (in English) or "Medical Robotics" (language of instruction: Englishin English).
+The students must indicate in their application one of the five possible branches of study (figure 2): "Medical Image and Data Processing" (can be studied entirely in English or as a combination of German and English), "Medical Electronics" (language of instruction: German), "Medical Device Engineering, Production Technology and Prosthetics" (language of instruction: German), "Health & Medical Data Analytics and Entrepreneurship"/HMDA (in English) or "Medical Robotics" (language of instruction: English).
 The master's study plan is very flexible except for a few compulsory subjects; students may design their plan individually according to their branch of study.
 Practical knowledge is gained through an academic laboratory (laboratory training class) and a research laboratory carried out at one of the chairs involved in the program.
 In the "Flexible Budget Faculty of Engineering" module, students are free to take any module offered on master's level at the Faculty of Engineering.
-In the "Free Choice Uni" module, students can take non-subjectrelated classes.
+In the "Free Choice Uni" module, students can take non-subject-related classes.
 The master's exams take place after each lecture period, right at the beginning and at the end of the semester break.
 The fourth semester is designated for the master's thesis paper.
 In order to successfully complete the master's degree program, 120 ECTS points must be acquired.
 Upon completion, the academic title Master of Science (M.Sc.) is awarded.

+Medical Image and Data Processing Health & Medical Data Analytics and Entrepreneurship Medicine

+Medical Production Technology, Device Engineering and

+Prosthetics

+Electrical Engineering

+Innovation and Enterpreneurship